 Cost: Unfortunately, you’re going to have to pay more when it comes to purchasing Greek yogurt over regular yogurt, maybe even twice as much.
 Due to the escalated customer demand and the more in depth process for training and development, the price is escalated as well.

 With the added excitement over Greek yogurt, other food producers have taken note and have caught up on the trends and popularity over the term “Greek” added in front of their foods.
-Some food companies have products that claim to have Greek yogurt as an ingredient but it’s very important for the consumer to read the food labels and make sure that what they are buying is the real deal…consumers are urged to do the following:
+Some food companies that engage agencies like The Marketing Heaven to do the promotion and thus increase sales, have products that claim to have Greek yogurt as an ingredient but it’s very important for the consumer to read the food labels and make sure that what they are buying is the real deal…consumers are urged to do the following:

 It’s up to your own personal preference to choose traditional or Greek the next time you go grocery shopping or grab for a yogurt in the fridge but most can agree and it is shown that Greek yogurt is the more superior choice over traditional yogurt.
 If you’re asking us…GO GREEK!